Minhounet/nixlper/README.md

 - `c`: mark current folder, use `gc` to go this folder from any place `cf FILEPATH` : mark file as current, use `gcf` to open it in vim from any place.

+- `CTRL + X then E`: display a safe rm command such as `rm -i -rf /tmp/qmt/anyfolder && cd..` to quickly delete current folder and to avoid `rm -rf *` in your bash history.

+### Display help

+- `CTRL + X then H`: give the ability to search help per topic

 ## License